Code-Institute-Submissions/The-Monkees-webpage/README.md

 # Credit #

-To all the different webpages I got my code for such as bootstraop,www.w3schools,wordpress,
+To all the different webpages I got my code for such as bootstraop,www.w3schools,stackoverflow.com.
 # Content #
 The youtube clips were from youtube.
+Photos were from google.